USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots: Method

-The scarcity of large-scale underwater robotic datasets makes training a VLA model from scratch impractical.
-Therefore, we propose U0, a VLA model for underwater tasks built upon the pre-trained Isaac-GR00T N1.5 backbone.
-The upper part of Fig.~\ref{framework} illustrates the overall architecture.
-The model accepts multi-modal sensor data as input.
-Visual images and language instructions are first processed through respective encoders and then fed into the VLM, while additional sensor modalities and robot action data are provided to a diffusion transformer.
-The transformer integrates these inputs with the VLM features via cross-attention to generate actions.
-Concurrently, the VLM features are passed through the CAP module, which leverages convolution-attention mechanisms to enhance visual feature representations, thereby improving the model’s ability to capture the relationships between underwater motion states and task objectives.
+U0 is a general-purpose underwater VLA model initialized with the pre-trained weights of Isaac-GR00T N1.5~\cite{nvidia_gr00t_2025}, as illustrated in Fig.~\ref{fig:framework}.
+The model accepts multi-modal data as input, where visual images and language instructions are processed through a VLM and mapped to 2048-dimensional embedding.
+Simultaneously, additional sensor modalities are encoded via a multi-layer perceptron (MLP), while robot action data are mapped to features of the same dimension through an MLP following the addition of positional embeddings.
+These features are then fed into a diffusion transformer (DiT) action module to generate action chunks.
+Concurrently, the VLM features are passed through the CAP module.
+By leveraging convolution-attention mechanisms, this module enhances visual feature representations to improve the model's ability to correlate underwater motion states with task objectives.
+Details regarding multi-sensor integration, the CAP module, and training objectives are elaborated below.